max-pv/golang-cognito-example/README.md

 # Golang AWS Cognito Register, Verify phone number, Login and Get User example

+## Just Show Me

+If you are just curious how things work all together, you can find this example working at https://golang-cognito-example.herokuapp.com

+## Instructions

 This example code demonstrates how to use AWS Cognito with AWS Go SDK in a form of simple web pages where you can:

 1. Check if username is taken